Samples

 ControllerFactory DI Guice

-Guice is another Dependency Injection sample, this time using Guice.
-Just create an Guice Injector during application startup and install a GuiceControllerFactory to insert dependencies into your controllers.
+The Guice sample demonstrates Dependency Injection based one Google Guice: Just create an Guice Injector during application startup and install a GuiceControllerFactory to insert dependencies into your controllers.

 Helloworld